CBurruss/python-for-r-users/readme.md

    - `count_table()` — Generates a count table for any column in a dataset
    - `count_na()` — Counts `NA` values for each column in a dataset
    - `describe()` — Provides summary statistics for numeric columns in a dataset
-     - This function only exists in the R notebook and is meant to mimic the `Pandas` function `describe()`
+     - This function only exists in the R notebook and is meant to mimic the `Pandas` method `describe()`

 ### 1. Simple Data — This provides some of the most rudimentary basics of each language